When it comes to the Ceramic Space

 The great thing about oil-filled heaters is they don’t have any fans.

-Given that oil heaters spread the heat out around the room rather than directing heat towards the person it makes oil filled heaters better for heating up a room where you may be moving around a lot.
+Given that oil heaters spread the heat out around the room rather than directing heat toward the person makes oil-filled heaters are better for heating up a room where you may be moving around a lot.

 Oil-filled heaters have a large heating surface area so this gives them the advantage over ceramic heaters when it comes to heating up larger rooms.